Some generalizations of Schur functors: Orthogonal Schur functors

 \begin{remark} The isomorphism in Theorem~\ref{thm:Ktheory} can be described explicitly as follows.
 The class of $[V] \in \rK(\Rep(\bO))$ corresponds to $[\rR S(V)] \in \rK(\cA)$.
 In particular, when $V=\bS_{\lambda}(\bC^{\infty})$ we have $[\rR S(V)]=[\bS_{\lambda}]$, and so the the classes $[\bS_{\lambda}]$ span summand of $\rK(\cA)$ corresponding to $\rK(\Rep(\bO))$.
 The class of $[V] \in \rK(\Rep(\bO_n))$ corresponds to the class $[M] \in \rK(\cA)$, where $M$ is the $\cC$-module with $M_n=V$ and $M_k=0$ for $k \ne n$. \end{remark}

 \begin{remark} The Grothendieck group of $\SO_n$ is a polynomial ring in $\lfloor n/2 \rfloor$ variables, generated by exterior powers of the standard representation.
+This follows from the classification of finite-dimensional representations of a semisimple group by highest weight theory.
 The Grothendieck group of $\bO_n$ is slightly more complicated, since $\bO_n$ is not connected. \end{remark}